Cooling replacement field guide

 Replacement can still start with a phone call

-Even if you are not ready to choose equipment, calling now can help you move out of "we should probably deal with this" and into a real timeline before the next heat emergency makes the choice for you.
+Even if you are not ready to choose equipment, calling now can help you set a realistic replacement window before the next heat emergency forces a rushed decision.

 Comfort under pressure

-Replacement planning often starts as a budget conversation, but summer heat turns it into a resilience conversation.
+Replacement planning often starts as a budget conversation, but summer heat turns it into a comfort and reliability conversation.
 The longer the house struggles, the more the decision starts affecting sleep, pets, and the electronics people depend on every day.

 Newly installed residential outdoor condenser for a cooling system.